developer-zebra/developer-zebra-site/src/ehs/2-5/guide/about/index.md

 * **The Launcher selection pop-up does not appear** when the HOME button is pressed while in User Mode, preventing a user or administrator from easily selecting the default Launcher app on the device. <img style="height:100px" src="homePrompt.png"/> **To avoid this issue, switch to Admin Mode** and press the HOME button; the pop-up appears and the default Launcher app can be selected.

-* **A permanent system UI crash could occur if EHS is uninstalled remotely (i.e. via MDM), while in User Mode**.
-Before uninstalling EHS remotely, Zebra recommends pushing the default EHS configuration file (`enterprisehomescreen.xml`) to the device, or otherwise removing EHS as the selected Launcher app and re-enabling the GoogleNow QuickSearch app.
+* **A permanent system UI crash could occur if EHS is uninstalled remotely (i.e. via MDM) while in User Mode**.
+Before uninstalling EHS remotely, Zebra recommends pushing to the device an EHS configuration file (`enterprisehomescreen.xml`) with the Search app enabled.

-* **A permanent system UI crash could occur on devices running Android 5.x Lollipop** if EHS is uninstalled by any means (locally or remotely) while EHS is in User Mode.
-Before uninstalling EHS, Zebra recommends pushing an EHS configuration file (`enterprisehomescreen.xml`) to the device with the Search app enabled.

 See the [Advanced Settings](../settings) section for a complete `enterprisehomescreen.xml` configuration file reference.